 Each season focuses on a different aspect of local culture: the drug trade, the waterfront, town hall politics, the school system and the press.
 With its exploration of the interplay between feral and institutional forms of power, The Wire takes a quantum leap in complexity.
 As much of a challenge to the concentration as a Conrad novel, it’s definitely not one for couch potatoes.

 And that’s it for part one.
-Next time I’ll look at period dramas, Australian series and some of the most original productions of the past decade. •
+In part two, I’ll look at some of the most original productions of the past decade. •